 Back in 2011 the Office of Fair Trading took one gym company to court over their unfair gym contracts and won.

 A company called Ashbourne Management Services Ltd drew up membership agreements and collected payments from about 300,000 customers of small gyms in the UK.
 These contracts tied people into membership of clubs for between one and three years.
-They also demanded immediate payment of the full sum – often £100’s – for the whole minimum period if people left after a few months.
+They also demanded immediate payment of the full sum – often hundreds of pounds – for the whole minimum period if people left after a few months.

 They were really heavy-handed in their dealings with people who needed to leave because they left the area or just didn’t want to go anymore.
 If people refused to pay for the minimum term, Ashbourne threatened to damage their credit rating by referring the debt.
 The firm had registered nearly 17,000 defaults with credit reference agencies by July 2009.

-The Office of Fair Trading (OFT) brought an action against the company after they had loads of complaints (not surprisingly!) about their unfair gym contracts.
+The Office of Fair Trading (OFT) brought an action against the company after they had loads of complaints about their unfair gym contracts.
 Happily, the judge agreed with them.
-He said that the minimum period was a trap the consumers could easily fall into.
+He said that the ‘minimum period’ was a trap the consumers could easily fall into.
 He said it was also unfair of them to demand payment even when the member had a genuine dispute about the quality of the gym.

-However, the judge did decide that the contracts couldn’t be treated as credit agreements – if they were classed in this way then Ashbourne would need a licence.
+The judge decided that the contracts couldn’t be treated as credit agreements – if they were classed in this way then Ashbourne would need a license.

-So, as always, BE VERY CAREFUL about the contracts you sign, particularly unfair gym contracts.
-In fact, I would suggest that you avoid any gyms that insist on anything more than a six-month contract unless you are a total gym-bunny and you know you will go at least three times a week.
+So, as always, be very careful about the contracts you sign, particularly unfair gym contracts.
+Avoid any leisure centres that insist on anything more than a six-month contract unless you are a total gym-bunny and you know you will go at least three times a week.
 These contracts are often nasty and they will continue to be nasty until more court cases like these stamp on them!